4. Planning and implementation

 When assessing this risk of disclosure, there is a major difference between talking about unit-level datasets or data that has been aggregated in some way.
 When processing unit-level data in which the properties of an individual target unit are examined by target unit, indirect disclosure may still be possible even if the data has been aggregated by attributes.
 Longitudinal datasets which examine the situation of the target unit over the long term are a good example of this.
 The mobility or work history of a person can very quickly lead to a situation where the possibility of indirect identification cannot be excluded, even if the data is aggregated to some extent.
 In the case of unit-specific datasets, the risk of disclosure should consequently be examined across a broad front, taking several attributes into account simultaneously.
 In general, anonymisation of unit-level datasets using aggregation and data delimitation results in small datasets mainly used as examples.
 Alternative data protection methods include data scrambling, (multiple) imputation or the production of synthetic datasets.

 Statistics Finland has produced anonymous unit-level datasets intended for teaching purposes.
 The results obtained from these datasets may be indicative, but they are in no way suitable for producing statistical reports or scientific research.
-Read more about teaching datasets.
+Read more about training datasets.

 Aggregated data refers to data in which the attribute values of several target units have been compiled.
 This data can be divided into frequency tables describing the number of target units and quantity tables describing attribute values which, for example, describe totals or averages of an attribute.
 For frequency tables, the disclosure risk is determined by the cell value of each cell as a threshold value which the target units in the cell must reach at minimum.
 The threshold value depends on the attributes to be examined.
 In its official population statistics, Statistics Finland partly includes even individual persons in the statistics.
 Generally, however, at least three target units in a cell are required to ensure data protection.
 Applying this minimum value avoids situations where two target units sharing the same attributes could infer each other's values on the basis of the published data.
 Statistics Finland applies a higher threshold when examining data at a geographical level more accurate than a municipality (the threshold may be as high as fifty when looking at grid data) and, usually, a threshold of ten is applied to special category data referred to in the General Data Protection Regulation or crime data.